 24 Hours in Helsinki

-Now that we’ve got the disclaimers out of the way, let’s head off on our walk!
+Now that we’ve got the preliminaries out of the way, let’s head off on our walk!
 I promise you’ll learn all about…

 approximately top 5: 24 hours in helsinki